jkbrzt/macos-fn-toggle/README.md

 Run `make install` which installs the following files:

 * `/Applications/fn-toggle.app` — the app containing the script that toggles the setting.
-* `~/Library/Services/fn.workflow` — a service that allows `fn-toggle.app` to be invoked with a keyboard shortcut.
+* `~/Library/Services/fn-toggle.workflow` — a service that allows `fn-toggle.app` to be invoked with a keyboard shortcut.

 (You can run `make clean` to remove those files again.)

 In OS X 10.9 (Mavericks) and later, you also need to:

-1. Open the `fn` app once either from spotlight or from `Applications` folder (it will do nothing but it's needed for the app to appear in  the accessibility menu in step 3)
+1. Open the `fn-toggle` app once either from spotlight or from `Applications` folder (it will do nothing but it's needed for the app to appear in  the accessibility menu in step 3)
 2. Go to `System Preferences` > `Security & Privacy` > `Accessibility` > `Privacy`
 3. `Click the lock to make changes` and tick `fn-toggle.app` under `Allow the apps below to control your computer`.